-- b.
-The Audit and Supervisory Committee reviewed and deliberated on audit matters, and also gave related departments a hearing about chief executive officer and officers in charge of respective departments, as well as about matters discovered in the course of an audit of operations, to offer advice on matters to be amended.
-In addition, all audit and supervisory committee members attended Executive Committee meetings and Board of Directors' meetings to pose questions or give opinions as appropriate.
+- (v) System that ensure effective auditing by the Audit and Supervisory Committee - a.
+Established the Audit and Supervisory Committee Office as an organization to assist the Audit and Supervisory Committee, assigned several independent dedicated employees who possess knowledge on the establishment and operation of internal control systems, and appointed them as audit and supervisory board members of subsidiaries to ensure the effectiveness of auditing by the Audit and Supervisory Committee. - b.
+The Audit and Supervisory Committee reviewed and deliberated on audit matters, and also gave related departments a hearing about chief executive officer and officers in charge of respective departments, as well as about matters discovered in the course of an audit of operations, to offer recommendations on matters to be amended.
+In addition, all audit and supervisory committee members attended Monitoring Committee meetings, Executive Committee meetings, and Board of Directors' meetings to pose questions or give opinions as appropriate.
 Outside audit and supervisory committee members attended all Corporate Governance Committee meetings and reviewed governance. - c.
 The Audit and Supervisory Committee held a meeting for exchanging information with the independent auditor on a monthly basis. - d.
-The Audit and Supervisory Committee conducted audits of subsidiaries by gathering information at the Management Reporting Meeting at which all subsidiaries operating stores presented reports, and conducted audits of 5 subsidiaries from among the subsidiaries for car goods supply and other businesses and overseas subsidiaries.
+The Audit and Supervisory Committee conducted audits of subsidiaries by gathering information at the management reporting meeting at which all subsidiaries operating stores presented reports, and conducted audits of four (4) subsidiaries from among the subsidiaries for car goods supply and other businesses.
 Moreover, during the fiscal term under review, the Audit and Supervisory Committee held a meeting with the department responsible for auditing subsidiaries once a month to exchange information and opinions about the status of auditing and internal controls of subsidiaries, in an effort to ensure effective auditing by the Audit and Supervisory Committee.